module-art/modules/readme.md

 ## What is that ?
 <p>Modules, is <a href="https://laravel.com/">Laravel</a> with a content manager layer above.</p>
-<p>I developed this CMS for my personal use (for now in French), to have a tool whose backoffice, the simplest possible, is intended only for the end user to manage its contents.
+<p>I developed this CMS for my personal use (for now in French), to have a tool whose backoffice, the simplest possible, is intended only for the end user to manage its contents.<br>
-The html structure, the styles, the javascript and possibly additional php classes are worked separately in the files of the theme folder.</p>
+HTML structure, styles, javascript and possibly additional php classes are worked separately in the files of the theme folder.</p>

 ## Install
 Run